The city often receives requests for the installation of stop signs to reduce speeds on residential roadways.

 Studies show there is little change in speed patterns after additional speed limit signs are posted, nor is it effective to reduce the speed limits on residential roadways.
 According to the Minnesota Local Road Research Board, motorists are influenced by the conditions of the road and will drive a speed at which they feel comfortable.

 Minnesota Department of Transportation has published a brochure regarding speed limits in Minnesota.
 Download the brochure (PDF).

-To promote safety and livability in residential neighborhoods, the City of Plymouth created the Neighborhood Traffic Calming Program, which uses a two-phase approach to handle signage installation requests.
-The City of Plymouth also follows the Minnesota Manual of Uniform Traffic Control for requests, which provides a uniform policy for traffic control devices on all public streets, roads and highways within the State of Minnesota.
+To promote safety and livability in residential neighborhoods, the City of Plymouth reviews all requests on a case-by-case basis.
+The City of Plymouth follows the Minnesota Manual of Uniform Traffic Control and other guidelines in reviewing requests.
+These provide a uniform policy for street signs, speed limits and crosswalks on all public streets, roads and highways.

-- Initial Request – Fill out Traffic Study Request Form (see below).
+- Initial Request – Fill out the Traffic Control Request Form

 View information about parking and traffic issue enforcement on the Police Traffic Unit webpage.